Wednesday, May 25, 2011

 PLANT

-To me, it's a viseral verb
+To me, it's a viseral verbor a life-giving noun.

 To others it might be